alexklann/easy-ge/README.md

 ## API token
 To extend rate limits when using Easy-GE you can enter an optional API token when running the program.
 This token is saved when entering an API token.
+Token can be generated on [this page](https://github.com/settings/tokens?type=beta).
 If you don't want to use an API token, then you can just press enter to skip it.

 > [!WARNING]